YukomiFPS/Cobble-zeratik/README.md

-# Cobble-Zératik
- CobbleZeratik  is a modpack for Minecraft 1.21.1 that blends the world of Pokémon with classic Minecraft gameplay.
-Catch, train, and evolve Pokémon while exploring an enhanced world filled with custom biomes, structures, and loot.
+🧪 CobbleZeratik [1.21.1] – Early Test Version
+CobbleZeratik is a modpack built for Minecraft 1.21.1, featuring over 220 mods focused on Pokémon, exploration, building, magic, and tech.

+🧭 Explore a world full of unique creatures, custom structures, and brand-new gameplay systems.
+⚙️ Automate, battle, gather resources, and enjoy a fully integrated Pokémon-style adventure in Minecraft.

+⚠️ This modpack is in testing phase.
+It's still under development, which means you may encounter bugs, crashes, or mod conflicts.
+It’s highly recommended to use backups and test it before starting a long-term world.

+Perfect for players who want to try a fresh Pokémon-inspired Minecraft experience, while understanding that it's not fully stable yet.Zératikmon